ValentinaTarapow/ecommerce-reactjs-tarapow/README.md

-# Escentially - React Js E-commerce - Coderhouse
+# React Js E-commerce - Coderhouse
+# Escentially: perfume store

 This project was bootstrapped with Create React App.